smhurf/lewagon_challenges/01-Python/03-SQL-Basics/02-DB-Design/README.md

 - A given `order` can have the same `product` multiple times so we need to record the `quantity` for a given `product` per `order`.

 <details><summary markdown='span'>💡 Hint</summary>
-  You need to introduce a join table <code>product_orders</code>.
+  You need to introduce a join table <code>order_items</code>.

 </details>

 #### Design the schema

-Design a database schema for an ecommerce app that meets the requirements.
+Design a database schema for an e-commerce app that meets the requirements.
 For this, you must use the [SQL Designer](http://db.lewagon.com).
 To check your solution, click on "Save / Load", then "Save XML", copy/paste the generated XML code in `ecommerce.xml`.
 You can then `make` to check your solution.